ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 https://server.example.com/tx
 ~~~

-The party then hashes this string with the appropriate algorithm
+The party then hashes the bytes of the ASCII encoding of this string with the appropriate algorithm
 based on the "hash_method" parameter under the "finish" key of the [interaction finish request](#request-interact-finish).
 The resulting
 byte array from the hash function is then encoded using URL-Safe Base64
 with no padding {{!RFC4648}}.
 The resulting string is the hash value.